KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-09-Understanding-Deep-Learning-Languages.md

  - Deep Learning
 ---

+# NLP
+- Tokenization: Split text into individual text building blocks ( words, punctation, ...) after specialized rules.
+- Tagging: Like in school, tag the words as nouns or verbs and it dependencies ( what is doing something in a sentence with subject object and verb)
+- Lemmatization: Get the base form of a word
+- Named Entities: Understanding that a name might be referring to a company ( e.g. Apple can mean the fruit or the company )
+- Word vectors and similarity: Generate a multidimensional vector for a word which allows the word to be compared to another word.

 # SOD - Salient object detection
 > Salient object detection is a task based on a visual attention mechanism,
 > in which algorithms aim to explore objects or regions more attentive than the surrounding areas on the scene or images.